Skip to main content

 Economic Case

-Nebraska can avoid major competitive risks – and win investment, business, and talent – by sending a clear and consistent signal that the LGBT community is fully welcome here.
+Nebraska can avoid major competitive risks – and win investment, business, and talent – by sending a clear and consistent signal that the gay and transgender community is fully welcome here.
 This message matters to large and small businesses, to tourism and travel bookers, and to talented workers.

 That’s what we call a smart business decision.